 So…you decided you want to follow your passion and pursue a freelance photography career.
 Wonderful!
 But now you are faced with the question of how to turn it into a profitable business.
 The good news is that photography can be a very lucrative freelance career.
-Especially since ‘The Internet’ completely changed the game ofcourse in a good way!
+Especially since ‘The Internet’ completely changed the game of course in a good way!
 With the tools available, you can set up an online portfolio and promote it to attract new clients within moments and earn money as a freelance photographer.

 With all conveniences that come with the new, digital era, the photography field is also more competitive.
 This requires you to be up to date with trends, and be creative in marketing your services.
-Whether you are just starting out in the photography business, or you are a seasoned professional – these 10 ways can help you turn your photography skills into a booming business.
+Whether you are just starting out in the photography business, or you are a seasoned professional – these can help you turn your photography skills into a booming business.
 Be open and curious about them and research further the ones that catch your attention.

 In the era where content is king, demand for people with photography and videography skills is rapidly increasing.
 Therefore, there are more ways than ever you could earn money as a freelance photographer.
-Even small business owners understand how important it is that they have an attractive presentation of their products and services and they probably realize how hard is to keep up with social media, and marketing trends without quality content.
+Even small business owners understand how important it is that they have an attractive presentation of their products and services.
+And they probably realize how hard is to keep up with social media, and marketing trends without quality content.
 This is exactly where you come into the picture.
-Whether it is your local coffee shop, dance studio, or a bakery – small business owners will likely be thrilled to hear your ideas.
+Whether it is your local coffee shop, dance studio, or bakery – small business owners will likely be thrilled to hear your ideas.

 So start researching potential clients in your area today, and approach them with an offer.
-Remember that most likely those are the clients that are not sure what they want.
+Remember that most likely those are the clients who are not sure what they want.
 So don’t just offer your services.
 Instead, plan out the kind of content they would need to better promote their business.

 Photographing different small businesses is also something you can do while traveling.
 Offer your services to the owner of your Airbnb place, or the manager of your favorite beach bar.
 This is the way many backpackers and travel bloggers are supporting their trips, so it is already a paved path for you and you can find ideas online.
 Once you get into it, you’ll start noticing potential clients wherever you go.

 You have probably learned a ton of valuable tips on your photography journey that you can share with others.
 So why not share it?
-Teaching is also a great way to learn new things and become a better photographer, as well as meet new and interesting people.
+Teaching is also a great way to learn new things and become a better photographer.
+As well as meet new and interesting people.

 Remember, you only need to know more than the person who is just starting out to be eligible to create a class.
 You don’t need to be a veteran in the field.
-Ask yourself what specifics of photography you are most interested in – Is it the technical, creative or business side of photography?
-Are you mostly shooting portraits, landscapes, events?
+Ask yourself what specifics of photography you are most interested in – Is it the technical, creative, or business side of photography?
+Are you mostly shooting portraits, landscapes, and events?
 Figure out your niche and build a course around that.

-Shoot an Event – birthday, wedding etc
+Shoot an Event – birthday, wedding, etc

 This is probably one of the most classic ways to earn as a freelance photographer.
 It is also how most photographers got their first gig.
 It’s fun and exciting and there are plenty of opportunities: engagement parties, weddings, bar mitzvahs, corporate events, concerts, birthdays… You name it.
 It can be physically demanding, but also a rewarding experience.
 Besides making decent earnings, you’ll also learn to work in a number of situations and sharpen your skills.
 There can be a number of challenges at events.
-From low light conditions to a little time to shoot – this will without a doubt make you a better freelance photographer in no time, which of course allows you to increase your rates.
+From low light conditions to a little time to shoot.
+This will without a doubt make you a better freelance photographer in no time, which of course allows you to increase your rates.

 What creates a good stock image is being able to see the image through the eyes of the potential buyer.
 You need to think about how your images can be used, otherwise, you won’t see much sales no matter how good your skills are.
 That is why it is very often the situation in stock that amateur photographers earn more than professional photographers.